rtoy/cmucl/BUILDING.md

 To complete the build so that you something similar to what the releases of CMUCL do, there are a few more steps:

-e) Build the utilities like Gray streams, simple streams, CLX, CLM, and Hemlock.
+1. Build the utilities like Gray streams, simple streams, CLX, CLM, and Hemlock.
 Use the bin/build-utils.sh script for this, as described below

-f) Create tarfiles using the bin/make-dist.sh script, as explained below.
+1. Create tarfiles using the bin/make-dist.sh script, as explained below.

 With these tarfiles, you can install them anywhere.
 The contents of